ClintH/kattegat/INSTALL NODE.md

 `pico ~/.bash_profile`

-You need to add the following lines, but change *USERNAME* to the username you use to login.
+You need to add the following two lines, but change *USERNAME* to the username you use to login.
 If in doubt, run `whoami` to find out what your username is.

 `export NVM_DIR="/Users/USERNAME/.nvm"`